A Binary Choice

-It has been said that “There are only 10 kinds of people in the world, those who understand binary and those who do not.”
+They say that “There are only 10 kinds of people in the world, those who understand binary and those who do not.”
 For the non mathematically inclined reading this blog, an explanation may be helpful.
 This joke mocks phrases that begin with “there are two types of people in the world…” and relies on an ambiguous meaning of the expression “10,” which in the binary numeral system — the language of modern computers — is equal to the decimal number two.
-And, it has also been said that most good jokes are based on at least 50% truth.
+And, people also say that most good jokes are based on at least 50% truth.

 In his excellent book, The Industries of the Future, Alec Ross goes into great detail regarding the changes that have already occurred and those he predicts will come.

-It seems we are finally starting to write, read and have discussions about this issue.
-Yet we still have folks on both sides of the political isle in or running for elective office making absurd promises (creating thousands of new jobs, bringing back thousands of jobs that were off-shored, etc.) which fly in the face of these realities.
+It seems we are finally starting to write, read, and have discussions about this issue.
+Yet we still have folks on both sides of the political aisle in or running for elective office making absurd promises (creating thousands of new jobs, bringing back thousands of jobs that were off-shored) which fly in the face of these realities.
 We know jobs are returning to the US.
-However, far fewer return than left due to automation of factories.
-That automation is what is enabling the cost effective return of the jobs in the first place.
+However, far fewer jobs return than left due to the automation of factories.
+That automation is what is enabling the cost-effective return of the jobs in the first place.

-I for one, do not believe that the results are inevitably bad.
-I do believe we will be (and are) going through some very stressful times.
+I, for one, do not believe that the results are inevitably destructive.
+I do think we will be (and are) going through some very stressful times.
 I am concerned that we are not moving fast enough in recognizing that old business and economic models, old measurements and key performance indicators, and calcified mental attitudes must change — and quickly.
-So I turn to leaders, because that is what we need now.
-Leaders with a vision, a realistic vision of the future, not a vision of holding onto the past.
+So I turn to leaders because that is what we need now.
+We need leaders with a vision, a realistic picture of the future—not an image of holding onto the past.

 I specifically think that leaders in business are in a particularly good position to show how to move things forward in a meaningful way.
-We are in a position to help employees learn how to work with intelligent machines — Pink’s “mastery” component for engagement outlined in Drive.
-Yes, some will inevitably be replaced by those machines, but not all, and not all at once.
-Business leaders can work in the public sector to influence support for educating young people to be prepared for the new workplace, one where the flood of information bypassing upper and middle management and going right to the “front line worker” for action, is commonplace — Pink’s “autonomy.”
+We are in a place to help employees learn how to work with intelligent machines — Pink’s “mastery” component for engagement outlined in Drive.
+Yes, we will inevitably replace some people with machines, but not all, and not all at once.
+Business leaders can work in the public sector to influence support for educating young people to be prepared for the new workplace.
+A workplace where the flood of information bypassing upper and middle management and going right to the “front line worker” for action, is commonplace — Pink’s “autonomy.”
 And of course, the vision that we are all working to create a better world (the global market is here to stay for workers as well as markets) can start within the business domain and spread to the rest of society — Pink’s “purpose.”

 I am optimistic about our future, but only if we eschew holding onto the past and get to work.
 I agree with Abraham Lincoln, “The best way to predict your future is to create it.”